 How Can I Get Estrogen Dominance Diagnosed?

-If you think you might be suffering from estrogen dominance, it’s important to get testing done by your Naturopathic Doctor.
-Salivary, serum, and urinary measures are all effective options for determining your hormone status.
+If you think you might be suffering from estrogen dominance, it’s important to get testing done.
+I find that the most comprehensive testing to detect estrogen dominance is a urinary hormone panel.
 Even if you feel certain you have an estrogen dominant state on your hands, it’s important to obtain testing in order to understand WHY this is happening, and HOW to most effectively treat it!
 As mentioned above, estrogen dominance occurs when there is either high estrogen or low progesterone.
 The treatments for these two estrogen dominant types are VERY different.

 What Can I Do To Treat Estrogen Dominance?